10 financing options for cosmetic surgery

 Cons: Interest rates tend to be high or can balloon after an attractive introductory offer.
-If you have a co-signer and default on the loan, that person's credit will be damaged -- not to mention the hit your relationship may suffer.
+If you have a co-signer and default on the loan, that person's credit will be damaged and on the hook for repayment -- not to mention the hit your relationship may suffer.

 Advice: Shop around for the best deal.
 As always, read the fine print, and consider whether financing cosmetic surgery at a high interest rate is truly within your financial goals.

 Since [health care credit cards] are limited to medical expenses, they can lend a sense of control if you tend to overspend on regular credit cards.